How to choose a pillow – find the right type for better sleep and comfort

 Hot, sweaty, sleepless nights, broken with hot flashes, can make you feel like you're going crazy.
 Investing in ways to keep your bedroom cool at night can be a great way to soothe some of your menopausal suffering.
 We've tried every trick in the book, from fans with bowls of ice in front of them to cooling sheets and you'll be pleased to know that some pillows will make a difference.

-Lauri Leadley, founder & president at Valley Sleep Centre, says "if you're struggling with night sweats, my advice is to do all you can to naturally cool your body down before bedtime, cool showers, low thermostats, and fans are all useful tools to have around, but bedding that's made out of cotton and organic materials will be much better at keeping you cool than synthetic fabrics."
+Lauri Leadley, founder & president at Valley Sleep Centre, adds to Jessica's advice by recommending to "do all you can to naturally cool your body down before bedtime, cool showers, low thermostats, and fans are all useful tools to have around, but bedding that's made out of cotton and organic materials will be much better at keeping you cool than synthetic fabrics."

 Take a look at bamboo and buckwheat pillows, especially ones that are tailored to cooling sleep.'
 We have some recommendations for the best cooling pillows to help with hot flashes in our dedicated buying guide.
 We had our hot sleepers test them out, so we could personally recommend them to you.